awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Choose **Run Sysprep**\.
 If Sysprep is successful, your VM that you exported after [Step 12](#step_create_VM_snapshot) can be imported into EC2\.
 Otherwise, review the Sysprep logs, roll back to the snapshot taken at [Step 12](#step_create_VM_snapshot), resolve the reported issues, take a new snapshot, and run the BYOL Checker script again\.

-   The most common reason that Sysprep fails is that the Modern AppX Packages are not installed for all users\.
+   The most common reason that Sysprep fails is that the Modern AppX Packages are not uninstalled for all users\.
 Use the Remove\-AppxPackage PowerShell cmdlet to remove the AppX Packages\.

 1. After you have successfully created your image, you can remove the **WorkSpaces\_BYOL** account\.